philnd1/ArcGIS/Contents/02-add-data.md

-# Adding new data to the mapping spreadsheet
+# Step Two: Adding new data to the mapping spreadsheet

 ## Review example data